TreeBASE/supertreebase/README.md

 scripts and (make-based) pipelines to summarize the dump in various ways, including:
-* topologically, by integrating the tree topologies in the database into MRP matrices that can be analyzed using TNT
+* topologically, by integrating the tree topologies in the database into MRP matrices that can be analyzed
 * taxonomically, by summarizing coverage of classes and by visualizing taxonomic overlap between studies
 * chronologically, by summarizing the growth in character